ketch/RK-Opt/doc/RK-coeff-opt.rst

 ============
 RK-coeff-opt
 ============
-RK-coeff-opt finds optimal Runge-Kutta method coefficients, for a prescribed order of accuracy and number of stages.
+This subpackage contains routines for finding optimal Runge-Kutta method coefficents, given a prescribed order of accuracy, number of stages, and an objective function.
-The objective function can be chosen as either the **SSP coefficient** or the **leading truncation error coefficient**.
-The method may be constrained to have a **low-storage implementation** and/or a prescribed **stability polynomial**.
-Implicit and diagonally implicit methods can also be optimized, as can multistep Runge-Kutta methods.

-The main routine is *rk_opt.m*.
+Constraints on the stability polynomial (possibly obtained using **polyopt** or **am_radius-opt**) can optionally be provided.